virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

  - `createFile` - corresponding [*createFile*](#createfile) action

-The next example illustrates how to create a new custom action (i.e. *customAction*), which can be called for several times.
+The next example illustrates how to create a new custom action (i.e. *customAction*) that can be called for several times.
 ``` json
 {
 	"type": "update",